 - Progesterone hormone helps in increasing the size of the breast tissue along with boosting milk production.
 During the post-pregnancy period, the progesterone hormone level tends to decrease, which stimulates milk production.

 - Prolactin hormone helps in differentiating the cells that perform their own specific functions.
-The alveoli, which is responsible for producing milk after the baby’s birth is active mainly because of the prolactin hormone.
+The alveoli, which are responsible for producing milk after the baby’s birth is active mainly because of the prolactin hormone.
 The prolactin hormone is produced once exposed to cortisol hormone.

 - Once the nipples are stimulated, the oxytocin hormone is released, causing the alveoli to contract.
 These help in squeezing the milk out into the duct system.
-The entire process is called as a letdown.
-The letdown process begins only when the nerves of breasts are stimulated.
+The entire process is called a letdown.
+The letdown process begins only when the nerves of the breasts are stimulated.

-There are certain other natural tendencies were lactation happens without pregnancy.
+There are certain other natural tendencies where lactation happens without pregnancy.
 These include: